 A home is the most expensive property purchase most of us will ever make.
 The vast majority of property sales rely on a pre-purchase property survey to provide essential information on the condition of the property in question.
 But with many different types of survey on offer, which is the right one for you?
-Should you get a RICS HomeBuyer Report or a full building survey?
+Should you get a RICS HomeBuyer Report (Level 2) or a full Building Survey (Level 3)?

 Peter Barry Surveyors have many years’ experience in all aspects of residential property surveying.
 We are regulated by the Royal Institution of Chartered Surveyors (RICS).
 Our specialist surveying team undertakes numerous RICS HomeBuyer Reports and full Building Surveys every week and can provide professional advice on all surveying requirements.